 No matter how much you prepare on your own, demonstrating your technical proficiency can be one of the most daunting parts of applying for a coding bootcamp—especially for students coming from non-technical backgrounds.
 While most students probably have experience with the other parts of the admissions process from their previous education—non-technical written applications and interviews that just seek to get to know you—a technical assessment is a new, slightly scary, prospect.
-But, it doesn’t have to be.
+But, technical coding bootcamp interview questions it doesn’t have to be.

 Assessing your aptitude

 What is a technical review?